mbmccormick/mbmccormick.github.io/_posts/2012-09-04-pop-and-smtp-mail-server-for-twitter-direct-messages.md

 ---
 layout: post
-title: POP and SMTP mail servers for Twitter Direct Messages
+title: 'POP and SMTP mail servers for Twitter Direct Messages'
-date: 2012-09-04 12:01
 comments: true
-categories:
-  - Development
-tags:
-  - code
-  - twitter
-  - smtp
-  - pop
-  - hack
-  - java
 ---
 I was looking through my <a href="https://github.com/mbmccormick" target="_blank">GitHub</a> repositories last night and realized that I never ended up writing a blog post for the POP and SMTP mail servers that I built for sending and receiving Twitter Direct Messages though an email client.
 I built this after I created my first web server in my <a href="http://www.cs.purdue.edu/homes/cs252/" target="_blank">Systems Programming</a> class last year.
 In fact, the whole implementation was fairly easy once I read through a few RFC specifications for the POP and SMTP protocols.